Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Public health nurses, including pioneer Lillian D. Wald, served to improve the health of their communities.
 Image source: Visiting Nurse Service of New York

-The 19th century brought about increased support for the aged.
-Nonprofit old age homes were constructed to offer room, board, and care.
-However, these homes were vastly different than modern-day assisted living facilities (and their federal and state assisted living home regulations).
+The 19th century brought increased support for the aged.
+Nonprofit old age homes offered room, board, and care.
+However, these homes were vastly different from modern-day assisted living facilities (and their federal and state assisted living home regulations).
 Professional home health care emerged in the late 1800s, leading to the creation of the Visiting Nursing Association (VNA).1

 History of Senior Living – 1900s